 Is My Browser Concerned?

 Not every browser is affected by the leak.
-To check quickly, follow this link: https://diafygi.github.io/webrtc-ips/
+You can check it here.

 Go to the link with and without VeePN.
 If you see the same public IP address, this means your browser is giving your real IP and should be configured manually.